Pine cone crafts are perfect for fall! Make pine cone decorations or just have a great time crafting with your kids.

 There’s really nothing off limits when it comes to pine cone decorations or crafts!
 I absolutely love painting pine cones – my favorite acrylic paints are FolkArt and Apple Barrel (which is a good kids’ paint).

-For glue, I use a lot of Mod Podge (to attach glitter).
-I also use hot glue to attach awkward or heavier items, and regular craft glue for attaching felt.
 If you are making your projects with kids, you can even use school glue.
 Just make sure anything you use with kids is acrylic and waterbased.

 Are you ready to start some pine cone crafts today?
 Click on the links below to get some great ideas!